davidpallmann/hashnode-backups/ckzlvfj0h02aprks1ghaj831k.md

 You can create lexicons for Polly, small XML sequences which customize what Polly says for a given term.
 This can be useful for controlling how words and phrases uncommon to the chosen language are pronounced, or for expanding abbreviations and acronyms.

 By the way, see that "Listen to this article" link at the top of this post?
-You can **listen** to these blog posts—a feature powered by mazon Polly, courtesy of Hashnode.
+You can **listen** to these blog posts—a feature powered by Amazon Polly, courtesy of Hashnode.

 # Our Hello, Polly Project